Spike (IDW Publishing)

 Spike is a comic book series published by IDW Publishing.
-Written by Brian Lynch, it focuses on the character of Spike, a main character in television series Buffy the Vampire Slayer and its spin-off, Angel.
-Uniquely, although this is a spin-off from IDW's larger Angel: After the Fall franchise, it also serves as a prequel to Dark Horse Comics' own Buffy the Vampire Slayer Season Eight comic book series.
+Written by Brian Lynch, it focuses on Spike, a main character in television series Buffy the Vampire Slayer and its spin-off, Angel.
+Spike is a spin-off from IDW's larger Angel: After the Fall franchise, and it also serves as a prequel to Dark Horse Comics' Buffy the Vampire Slayer Season Eight comic book series.
 As such, it is "canon" to the overall "Buffyverse" in which stories take place.
 Although originally intended as an ongoing series, the Angel rights transfer from IDW to Dark Horse caused the series end after eight issues.

 Lynch had previously written for Spike in the comic books Spike: Asylum when Buffy and Angel creator Joss Whedon approached him to write the canonical continuation to Angel, After the Fall, in 2007.
 For Spike, Lynch is reunited with frequent collaborator, penciller Franco Urru.
 Because of the circumstances behind Dark Horse's use of the Angel character, Whedon offered Lynch use of a main character in the Buffy franchise, and Lynch adapted the storyline to bridge IDW's After the Fall with Dark Horse's Season Eight.

 Plot

-Brian Lynch revealed some of the plot at San Diego Comic-Con International in 2010.
+Brian Lynch revealed some of the plot at San Diego Comic-Con in 2010.
 The plot of the first arc features Spike travelling to Las Vegas for a mission refused by Angel.
 There, he acquires the crew and the ship introduced properly in the pages of Buffy Season Eight arc "Last Gleaming".